logicl00m/kratos-frontend/STATE.md

 The following items were flagged during a code review and should be considered for follow-up work:

 1. Type safety

 - Inconsistent handling of field actions (`Field.Actions` vs `Field.FieldActions`).
 Recommend migrating to a single shape or using a discriminated union.
 - Add runtime validation of incoming workflow JSON (JSON Schema or zod) to avoid runtime errors.

 2. Duplication & consistency

 - Action extraction logic is duplicated in places (e.g., `DetailPanel` vs `StateNode`).
 Extract to a shared helper/hook.
 - Field rendering inconsistencies: `FormViewer`/`FieldInput` should fully support documented field types (date, checkbox, etc.).

 3. Performance

 - Grid auto-layout in `graphParser` is simplistic and may overlap nodes for large workflows.
 Consider integrating a layout engine (elkjs is a dependency and can be used for better layouts).
 - Avoid heavy data transformation during render of `DetailPanel` by precomputing derived data.

 4. State management

 - Current app state is mostly local.
 For complex flows, consider a lightweight global store (Zustand) or React Context with selectors.

 5. Accessibility & UX

 - Improve ARIA attributes and keyboard navigation in interactive components.
 - Enhance error reporting in the JSON editor to show helpful validation messages.

 6. Security

 - Sanitize any HTML or user-provided content before rendering.
 Avoid `dangerouslySetInnerHTML` or sanitize inputs if necessary.

 ## Application Details Feature Bugs

 After reviewing the application details feature, several bugs and issues were identified:

 ### Type Safety Issues

 1. **Duplicate Interface Definitions**: Interfaces like `AppDocument`, `AuditEntry`, and `WorkflowStage` are defined in multiple files instead of being in a shared types file.
 2. **Inconsistent Type Definitions**: The `WorkflowStage` interface is duplicated in both `ApplicationDetails.tsx` and `WorkflowProgress.tsx`.

 ### Data Handling Bugs

 1. **Hardcoded Data**: All components in the application details feature use hardcoded data instead of properly handling data passed from props.
 2. **Missing Data Properties**: The `LoanApplication` interface doesn't include all the properties needed by the components.

 ### Logic Bugs

 1. **Incorrect Email Generation**: The email generation in `ContactInfo.tsx` is overly simplistic and will break with many real names.
 2. **Hardcoded Interest Rate**: The interest rate in `FinancialDetails.tsx` is hardcoded instead of being configurable.
 3. **Incomplete Comment Functionality**: Comments in `AuditTrail.tsx` are never actually added to the audit trail - they just clear the input.

 ### UI/UX Issues

 1. **Inconsistent Styling**: Extensive use of inline styles makes it difficult to maintain consistent styling.
 2. **Missing Error Handling**: No error handling for operations like downloading documents or adding comments.
 3. **Accessibility Issues**: Missing proper ARIA attributes, potential color contrast issues, and no keyboard navigation support.

 ### Security Issues

 1. **Potential XSS Vulnerabilities**: User-generated content in the audit trail is displayed directly without sanitization.

 ### Missing Features

 1. **Incomplete Document Functionality**: Document upload and download buttons don't actually perform any actions.
 2. **Missing API Integration**: All data is hardcoded with no actual backend integration.

 For a detailed list of bugs and recommendations, see [APPLICATION_DETAILS_BUGS.md](APPLICATION_DETAILS_BUGS.md).

+## Recent Improvements

+Since the last review, several significant improvements have been made:

+1. **Enhanced Type Safety**

+   - Improved type handling in `DetailPanel.tsx` with explicit `NodeData` and `EdgeData` types
+   - Better field action handling with proper type checking in `getFieldActions` function
+   - Consistent use of TypeScript interfaces throughout the application

+2. **Comprehensive Testing Coverage**

+   - Added extensive test suite with Vitest and React Testing Library
+   - Tests for all major components including Dashboard, Workflow, Form, and Application Details features
+   - Proper test setup with MSW for API mocking and jsdom environment

+3. **Component Structure Improvements**

+   - Improved component composition with better separation of concerns
+   - Cleaner prop handling and more consistent component interfaces
+   - Better error handling and validation in components

+4. **Testing Infrastructure**
+   - Comprehensive test coverage with unit and integration tests
+   - Proper test setup with MSW for API mocking
+   - Test utilities for consistent testing patterns

 ## Recommendations & Next Steps